Internet for RV Living: Mobile Internet Options in 2025

 In terms of pricing, the cost of mobile internet for RV living depends on how much data is included and if the hotspot is included in your phone plan.
 Overall, cellular internet is relatively affordable.

-Monthly plans with 50GB of hotspotting typically cost less than $100 per month per line and 50GB of prepaid data typically cost around $50.
+Monthly plans with 50GB+ of hotspotting typically cost less than $100 per month per line and 50GB of prepaid data costs around $50.

-Personally, I have a monthly Verizon plan with 50GB of high-speed mobile hotspot data, but I also carry a prepaid T-Mobile hotspot which can be used when Verizon cell service is poor or I run out of data.
+Personally, I have a Verizon jetpack with a plan that includes 100GB of high-speed data each month and an additional 60GB of high-speed data from my phone.
+I also carry a prepaid T-Mobile hotspot which can be used when Verizon cell service is poor or I run out of data.

 Pros and Cons of Mobile Hotspot Internet for RV Living